Kashalls/Havana-Discord-Bot/README.md

    * Each channel in the array will have all clickable links blocked
 ##### Poll Channel
  * Type in `true` without quotes, to enable this
- * Channel inputted will have all it's messages have a ✅ and a ❌ added to the message as reactions for users to vote on
+ * Channel inputted will have all it"s messages have a ✅ and a ❌ added to the message as reactions for users to vote on
 ##### Mod-Logs (In-progress)
  * Type in `true` without quotes, to enable this
  * Channel inputted will be the channel used for logging things like message edits and deletes